 Learn More at the Lincoln Borglum Visitor Center and Museum

 Directly beneath the Grandview Terrace is the Lincoln Borglum Visitor Center and Museum.
 Stairs or elevators to the left or right will take you down to the Visitor Center.
-The visitor center is informative, there are exhibits, a museum, and it has a theater.
+We found this visitor center was very informative.
+There are exhibits, a museum, and it has a large theater.
 The “Mount Rushmore: the Shrine” is a14-minute video, played every 20-minutes.
 The film detail the story behind the creation of Mount Rushmore National Memorial.
 It gives a great insight into the early planning stages of the memorial.
 The exhibits cover a great deal of information on the history, conflict and the carving process.

-You can get a better understanding of the entire project inside the visitor’s center.
-We learned that these sacred mountains are not without controversy.
-It is important that the Great Sioux Nation, including the Oglala Lakota Sioux, holds such a profound spiritual and physical meaning for Pahá Sápa (Black Hills).
-A translation of the Lakota Pahá Sápa refers to “hills covered with black pines,” which seem black from a distance.
-The Oglala Lakota Sioux have an enduring connection to these Black Hills.
+You can learn more about the entire project at the visitor’s center.
+We read that these sacred mountains are not without controversy.
+The Great Sioux Nation, especially the Oglala Lakota Sioux, has deep spiritual and physical connections to Pahá Sápa (Black Hills).
+The Lakota name for Pahá Sápa means “hills covered with black pines.”
+From far away, these hills look black.
+The Oglala Lakota Sioux have a strong and lasting bond with the Black Hills.

 During the Fort Laramie Treaty of 1868, the U S Government and the Sioux Nation agreed to set aside the Black Hills sacred Indigenous lands completely for the Sioux people.
 However, with the discovery of gold in 1874 at French Creek in what is now Custer State Park, the invasion of prospectors, settlers, and speculators, the government violated the agreement.
 To this day, they have not settled the issue.